cysouw/diathesis/text/c02_structure.md

 One widespread term that I will avoid is the term 'middle' (and likewise the Latinate equivalent term 'medium').
 This term for a diathesis is already attested as *μεσότης* in the oldest known Greek grammatical text, the *τέχνη γραμματική* of Dionysius Thrax, and it has become a mainstay in the grammatical literature ever since.^[Thrax writes: *διαθέσεις εἰσὶ τρεῖς, ἐνέργεια, πάθος, μεσότης* "there are three diatheses, active, passive and middle" [@uhlig1883: 48].]
 The phenomena that are called 'middle' in the literature are highly variable, and there is no consensus about what kind of diathesis this term is supposed to designate, other than something that is neither active nor passive [see @zuniga2019: 168-177 for a thorough summary of the complex philological history of the term middle/medium].
 Such a broad and ill-defined term is not useful for a detailed analysis of the large variety of attested role-remappings in German.

 The discussion about the different names for macrorole patterns will be split into four parts.
-First, the following two sections will present names for diatheses involving the nominative subject.
+First, the next two sections will present names for diatheses involving the nominative subject.
 Subsequent sections will discuss diatheses not involving the subject.
-In both discussions, a central distinction will be made between isolated diatheses and chained diatheses (see [@sec:intro-chaining]).
+In both discussions, a central distinction will be made between isolated diatheses and chained diatheses (cf. [@sec:intro-chaining]).

 ### Isolated subject diatheses {#sec:intro-isolated-subject-diathesis}

-Isolated diatheses that involve a nominative subject are not widespread in German.
+{#par:verbative} Isolated diatheses that involve a nominative subject are not widespread in German.
 The most widespread kind is the drop of the subject ~~[SBJ › Ø]~~, i.e. the complete removal of the role marked as nominative subject without any further accompanying role-remapping or reintroduction of a new subject.
 This is typically attested with intransitive verbs: after removing the single available role, there is no other role introduced to fill the structural subject position.
 Semantically, such diatheses put the focus on the activity as described by the verb itself, so I propose to call them ~~verbative~~ diatheses.^[Unfortunately, there is another use of the term *Verbativ* in the German grammatical tradtition, which originates in the work of Engel [e.g. @engel1996: 198, 251, 347].
 Engel's concept is completely different from my concept here.
 We just happened to stumble upon the same neologism.]
 Note that there is a strong tendency for every German sentence to formally have a nominative subject with verb agreement.
 Consequently, such verbative diatheses almost always result in the presence of a valency-simulating nominative pronoun *es* (see [@sec:intro-es]).

 A ~~verbative~~ diathesis is attested with verbs like *stinken* 'to stink' [@next], see [@sec:case-nominative-drop].
 In a sentence like *es stinkt* the pronoun *es* can of course simply be an anaphor, like in [@next b].
 In such a sentence, the role of 'stinker' is still present and there is no diathesis at all.
 However, in other contexts [@next c] the verb *stinken* is used without implied subject.
 This is typically attested in contexts in which some odour is attested, but the originator is not known.